Elaine Chao: Controversies

 In May 2020, the Trump administration removed the acting Inspector General of the Transportation Department, Mitch Behm.
 Behm, who was not a political appointee, was conducting an investigation into whether Secretary Elaine Chao was giving preferential treatment to projects in Kentucky.
 Her husband, Mitch McConnell, is the Senator of Kentucky and faced a re-election bid at the time.
 Trump appointed Howard "Skip" Elliott as interim Inspector General of the Transportation Department to replace Behm.
-However, at the same time, Elliott served in a dual role where Chao was his boss.
-Thus, Elliott was head of an office that was investigating his own actions and those of Chao.
+However, at the same time, Elliott served as the head of one of the DoT's agencies, a role where Chao was his boss.
+Thus, Elliott had been put in charge of an office that was investigating his own actions and those of Chao.

 In September 2019, the Democratic-controlled House of Representatives Committee on Oversight and Reform began an investigation into whether she used political office to benefit her family's business interests.
 A September 16 letter from the Oversight committee to Chao documented allegations that the Department of Transportation was forced to cancel a trip to China in 2017 that Chao had planned to take because State Department ethics officials challenged her attempts to include her family members in official meetings with the Chinese government.
 The trip was canceled due to scheduling issues and no ethics charges were sustained.

 On March 4, 2021, the Inspector General released their report regarding numerous ethics violations, (Note: Adding family members and personal events to a planned (though later cancelled) trip to China in 2017, providing DOT Public Affairs and media support to her father ...) including using department resources for personal errands and for promoting her father's biography.
 It also stated that it had referred its investigation to the Justice Department and the U.S. Attorney's Office in Washington D.C. for criminal prosecution in December 2020.
 Both declined to open criminal investigations into Chao.

-After her resignation in January 2021 in protest over the January 6 United States Capitol attack, President Trump referred to Chao using a racial slur and labeled the Taiwan-born US citizen as a "China lover."
-The slur was immediately condemned by Republican, Democratic, Asian-American and other community leaders including the CEO of the Anti-Defamation League.
-Trump also referred to Chao as "crazy."